BrickSortingMachine/bricksortingmachine.github.io/_posts/2023-12-13-Exploring-LEGO-Sorting-Machines-A-Survey-of-Designs.md

 {% include figure popup=true image_path="/assets/images/survey/03_jaques_mattheij_bulk.png" alt="From Jacques Mattheij’s Sorting two metric tons of lego." caption="From Jacques Mattheij’s Sorting two metric tons of lego." %}

 While in Daniel’s Design, we have a narrow bulk storage where the full width of the ground is transporting bricks, Jacques’s machine features small 1x4 tiles being glued to the belt.
 As a result only the small middle part is feeding a small amount of bricks to the machine.
-If you want to learn more about these two machines, both Daniel (here and here) and Jacques published additional background information (Part 1, Part 2 and Part 3).
+If you want to learn more about these two machines, both Daniel (<a href="https://towardsdatascience.com/a-high-speed-computer-vision-pipeline-for-the-universal-lego-sorting-machine-253f5a690ef4" target="_blank">here</a> and <a href="https://towardsdatascience.com/how-i-created-over-100-000-labeled-lego-training-images-ec74191bb4ef" target="_blank">here</a>) and Jacques published additional background information (<a href="https://jacquesmattheij.com/sorting-two-metric-tons-of-lego/" target="_blank">Part 1</a>, <a href="https://jacquesmattheij.com/sorting-lego-the-software-side/" target="_blank">Part 2</a> and <a href="https://jacquesmattheij.com/sorting-lego-many-questions-and-this-is-what-the-result-looks-like/" target="_blank">Part 3</a>).

 The bulk storage design Nr.
 2 is based on a “step feeder”, where a step is moving vertically through the storage pile and feeds a small portion of bricks into the machine.
 Akiyuki’s, Francisco Garcia’s and Johann Rocholl’s machines employ this design idea.